Skip to content

 RolePermissionsIdeal For

 AdminFull Access.
-Can create/delete programs, manage authentication tokens, and reload system config.System Administrators, CI/CD Deployment pipelines.
+Program CRUD, plaintext configs, all tokens, disable auth_secret, system reload/shutdown.System Administrators, CI/CD Deployment pipelines.

 Usage Example